 IX.
 Employees of the District shall fully comply with and successfully complete the treatment directed by the District’s E.A.P. when the employee is being disciplined for violation of this Rule.
 Failure to do so shall result in termination of employment.

-X. The Superintendent or designee may impose a lesser or alternative penalty than those provided for herein if the Superintendent or designee deems that a lesser or alternative disposition is in the best interests of the District and the employee.
+X. The Superintendent or his/her designee may impose a lesser or alternative penalty than those provided for herein if the Superintendent or his/her designee deems that a lesser or alternative disposition is in the best interests of the District and the employee.